thestudentroom/react-data-browser/README.md

 > `Array<string>` | optional

-Takes in an array of ids if you need to set initial checked items.
+Takes in an array of ids if you need to set initial checkedItems items.

 ### initialColumnFlex